Kosher-T/SQL-queries/README.md

-## SQL Script: Top 5 Customers by Spending
+## SQL Script: Sales Data Analysis

 This SQL script defines a schema for an e-commerce database, populates it with sample data, and then queries to find the top 5 customers based on their total spending.